amilner42/web-app-kickstarter/README.md

 ### Local Dependencies

-The project only has 4 local dependencies, `node` and `npm`, `mongodb` and `elm`.
+The project only has 3 local dependencies, `node` and `npm`, and `mongodb`.
   - node ~ V6.0.0
   - npm ~ V3.10.3
   - monodb ~ V3.2.9
-  - elm ~ v0.17

 You don't _need_ these versions, but it's more likely to work properly if at least the major versions are correct.
-For elm, do to it's wild nature you will need exactly v0.17 (the latest), 0.18 is on the way and I will attempt to keep up to date with Elm upgrades.

 ### Set Up